 The Shark APEX UpLight Corded Lift-Away Vacuum comes with a 5-year limited warranty.

 Overall, the Apex UpLight is a really solid vacuum, and Shark thought of just about everything when making this well-engineered machine.
 Of course, it could be lighter, but it’s certainly lightweight (especially when you use only the LiftAway Pod and hose), and the vacuum is unlikely to cause any back strain.

 You can pick up the Apex UpLight for around $200, which is an excellent price for this unit.
 Given the Apex UpLight’s affordable price tag and exceptional performance, you’d be hard-pressed to find many better alternatives.
 Dyson offers lightweight vacuums with powerful suction that work well on multiple floor surfaces (i.e.. the Dyson V8 Absolute).
 But unless you find an awesome deal, you’re going to pay more if you opt for a Dyson (the V8 Absolute costs at least $350 on sale, and even the older models, like the V6s and V7s, are at least $275).

 Shark also has other comparable options, like the Apex DuoClean Zero-M (which sells for $250).
 But while the Zero-M offers many of the same features as the Apex UpLight, the Zero-M doesn’t have the LiftAway feature or the self-standing wheels, nor does it have complete anti-allergen sealing.

 Want cordless options?
-Check out our favorite cordless vacuums for 2019.
+Check out the best cordless vacuums for 2020.